πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Cast Experiment

-Enter values and see how the result changes with and without a cast.
+Try some values and compare the result with and without a cast.

 a / b (int / int)